BorisVassilev1/yoghurtgl/README.md

 Any CMake configuration should work.
 Here is a list of things that work/don't work
  - on Windows MinGW-gcc cannot compile assimp and thus cannot build the project
  - on Windows MinGW-clang works
- - on Linux gcc and clang work
+ - on Linux clang works
  - any Release build configuration does not work

 ## Images